 The SDGs are coming down to the city level in any case, so our efforts are very likely to succeed.
 That success will generate much good will and momentum for a second stage to the project as our coalition transforms itself into the new San Francisco UN Goals Advisory Committee.
 Then the real work will begin.

 While collective impact projects deliberately focus on a particular goal at the local level, the VoH Together and Apart feature opens up a possibility of working across the silos on multiple goals and at every geographic level simultaneously.
-Success in San Francisco will open the door for similar projects in the Bay Area, in California, in the USA and across the world.
+Success in San Francisco will open the door for similar projects in the Bay Area cities, in California cities, in US cities and across the world.
+We can connect all these cities in one global network.
 Let’s make it happen!